regoclint/prac/Notes.md

  - Write and read heavy system
  - SQL cuz of ACID will help in consistency.
 NoSQL eventual consistency will be messy
  - Client
-        Watcher watches for changes in current folders, hashing can be used to check file differences Chunker - Breaks file into smaller chunks for better bandwidth, time, storage, throughput Indexer - receives events from watcher and updates DB, also shares changes with Sync svc Internal DB - Keep track of offline changes Each client has this structure to rebuild changes on their side
+        Watcher watches for changes in current folders, hashing can be used to check file3 differences Chunker - Breaks file3 into smaller chunks for better bandwidth, time, storage, throughput Indexer - receives events from watcher and updates DB, also shares changes with Sync svc Internal DB - Keep track of offline changes Each client has this structure to rebuild changes on their side
  - Metadata server with Cache(MySQL)
-    Info about Chunks, Files, User, Devices, Workspace (sync folders) Hash file id with CH
+    Info about Chunks, Files, User, Devices, Workspace (sync folders) Hash file3 id with CH
     They built their own Edge wrapper DB with MySQL n cache
  - Synchronisation server
  - Message Queue Service
-    One request queue may be because of ordering, might be possible to have one queue per file Separate response Qs because of many devices so each device needs to get an update of the file Helps persist data if devices are offline
+    One request queue may be because of ordering, might be possible to have one queue per file3 Separate response Qs because of many devices so each device needs to get an update of the file3 Helps persist data if devices are offline
  - Caches do deal with hot chunks
  - Block Cloud storage like EBS for editing files and S3 & CDN for photos, videos etc

+S3
+- First write will be synchronously backed up. only after the backup is written, the write should be successful
+- Following writes/updates will be eventual consistency

 Tiny URL
  - Flow:- client -> LB -> App server -> LB -> Cache